 To get these incredible deals on Emirates, you’ll need to fly roundtrip.

-The five-star airline only offers its “Saver” award rates for roundtrip purchases.
-If you wanted to fly one-way, you would only be able to book a “Flexi Plus” award, which requires 72,500 miles in business class and 38,750 in economy.
+The five-star airline only offers its lowest “Saver” award rates for roundtrip purchases.
+If you search and book one-way flights instead, you would only be able to book a “Flex Plus” award … and that requires 87,000 miles in business class and 38,750 in economy.

 You can easily check how many miles Emirates charges for specific routes at the different award levels by using its calculator tool.

-We’re big fans of the business class saver award rates on nonstop flights to Europe for just 90,000 miles roundtrip.
-But let’s go into more detail on how you can do it for yourself.
+With substantial savings, we're big fans of the business class saver award rates on nonstop flights to Europe for just 108,000 miles roundtrip.
+But let's go into more detail on how you can do it for yourself.

 How to Book Emirates Flights to Europe with Skywards